 The variety-based intervention proved to be a pertinent and potential response in flood-prone rice areas.
 This can be replicated and scaled up in other blocks within the district and beyond.
 IRRI will share such evidence-backed experience with district and state agriculture departments as it can be suitably included in a contingency plan for flood-affected rice growing areas in the state.

-With the learning and insights from these field-based interventions, IRRI will facilitate need-based targeting of the area in 2024 and emphasize building farmers’ capacity to better manage flood-related farm losses.
+With the learning and insights from these field-based interventions, IRRI will facilitate need-based targeting of the area in 2024 and emphasise building farmers’ capacity to better manage flood-related farm losses.
 IRRI will also support agencies and machinery to boost the popularity and significance of specific varieties through other innovative extension methods.

 Engagement with important seed system stakeholders can further disseminate these varieties and amplify seed production.
-IRRI will further diffuse this response with the grassroots-level organizations in the region that worked with IRRI, directly or indirectly.
+IRRI will further diffuse this response with the grassroots-level organisations in the region that worked with IRRI, directly or indirectly.
 To take on complex problems, solutions need to be fostered and advanced collectively by all key stakeholders to best serve farmers’ interests.

-This article is republished from Rice Today published by the International Rice Research Institute (IRRI) under CC BY-NC-SA license.
+This article is republished from Rice Today, published by the International Rice Research Institute (IRRI) under CC BY-NC-SA license.
 View the original article here

 /articles/climate-smart-approach-aids-odisha-lowland-farmers-against-floods